So, should you consider home insurance? Um, yes.

 Home insurance for renters

 If you’re renting a home or apartment, then you probably don’t need to worry about cover for the building itself.
-Contents insurance might be important though.
+Contents insurance is still important though.

 There are some policies that let all of the housemates chip in for combined cover to make it easy, while others can just be used to cover your own personal belongings.